Suspects wanted in slashing at Bronx subway station

 Police say the suspects tried to rob a man at the 219th Street station early Sunday morning.

-When the victim tried to get away, one of the men slashed him across the face.
+When the victim tried to get away, authorities say one of the men slashed him across the face.

-He was taken to the hospital and the suspects got away empty handed.
+He was taken to the hospital, while the suspects got away empty handed.

 Anyone with information in regards to this incident is asked to call the NYPD's Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA (74782).